You can choose how to manage your child support.

 You can make a child support agreement.
 This is a formal agreement between parents.

-You and the other person may agree to:
+You and the other parent may agree to:

-There are 2 agreement types to suit your circumstances:
+There are 2 agreement types that you may enter into depending on your circumstances:

 Court ordered child support

 A court may make an order for child maintenance.
-For example, the court can make orders for a child who is over 18 and has disability or is seeking further education.
+For example, the court can make an order for an adult child who is older than 18.
+They can do this if the adult child has a disability or is seeking further education.

 If you have a court order, you can ask us to collect the court ordered amount.